MR. ALWAYS WRITE

 Jennings: Tampa Bay Lightning

 Not sure what the awards are for?
-The NHL has a page dedicated to explaining their history and relevance in today’s game.
+Here’s an explanation of their history and relevance in today’s game.

 The 2021 Stanley Cup Champion